rsuhaib678/Weather-analysis/README.md

 The code notebook is explained in details using makrdown cell.

-Motivated to replicate it-for a larger area of UK and combining it with Machine learning.
+Motivated to replicate it for a larger area of UK and combining it with machine learning.

 ###Samole correlation between different weather parameters: